 Contact the Effort Coordinator to review the project statement

-If after consultation with the Effort Coordinator, there is a change required, the Effort Coordinator will complete the salary transfer (ST) to change the labor charges associated with the project statement revision
+If after consultation with the Effort Coordinator, there is a change required, the Effort Coordinator will complete the salary transfer (ST) to change the labor charges associated with the project statement revision.

+Once all salary transfers are complete and posted to the IU labor ledger, percentage effort change will also be reflected in EConfirm.

 Please note that effort changes to project statements require salary cost transfers external to EConfirm (ECC).
 Transfers of expenditures to federal cost reimbursable awards where the cost transfer document is initiated more than three months after the month in which the cost was incurred will be a Late Cost Transfer.
 Cost transfers affecting a project statement in the confirmation period must be fully routed and approved by March 20th.
 See the policy, Cost Transfers on Cost Reimbursable Grants and Contracts for additional information